swxsoc/swxsoc/docs/user-guide/cdf_format_guide.rst

 * derived: (`bool`) Whether the attibute can be derived by the `swxsoc` :py:class:`~swxsoc.util.schema.SWXSchema` class
 * required: (`bool`) Whether the attribute is required by ISTP standards
-* validate: (`bool`) Whether the attribute is included in the :py:func:`~swxsoc.util.validation.validate` checks (Note, not all attributes that are required are validated)
 * overwrite: (`bool`) Whether the :py:class:`~swxsoc.util.schema.SWXSchema`
   attribute derivations will overwrite an existing attribute value with an updated attribute value from the derivation process.